 After amassing a number of videos of my friends and others who have lent their support (Josh Hutcherson, Cory Monteith, and Gethin Anthony, to name a few) we launched a campaign to bring awareness that gay equality is not just a gay issue, it’s a human issue.
 I wanted SBNN to transcend being just a celebrity campaign where everyone sits around yelling “Gay is OK!” at a camera, so I and my cofounders, Heather Wilk and Andre Pochon, started working on getting our message into schools and working with gay-straight alliances.
 The idea has caught on better than I could have hoped.
 We have had an incredibly warm response to our work.
 So many straight people are not remaining silent and are standing up for their gay friends.
 That is the context.
 That is the reason I have given so much support to Bully.

-- Marriage Equality Senate Republicans Introduce 'License to Discriminate' Bill 1 hour 40 min ago
+- Marriage Equality Oregon Republicans Support Marriage Equality 1 hour 45 min ago